 RF.5.3.A.
-Use combined knowledge of all letter-sound correspondences, syllabication patterns, and morphology

-(e.g., roots and affixes) to read accurately unfamiliar multisyllabic words in context and out of context.
+Use combined knowledge of all letter-sound correspondences, syllabication patterns, and morphology (e.g., roots and affixes) to read accurately unfamiliar multisyllabic words in context and out of context.

-Student Population Critical Knowledge and Skills Essential Questions Sample Activities/Lesson Starters • General Education • Identify specific strategies for decoding words in texts • Can you make all the sounds in that word in order?
-Know which letters and sounds are related Be familiar with syllabication patterns ESL Special Education Apply the specific strategies for decoding and spelling multisyllabic words • Are there any familiar Be familiar with syllabication patterns Use roots, affixes and base words to read unfamiliar multisyllabic words in context Combine phonics and word analysis skills to decode unfamiliar multisyllabic words out of context
+Student Population Critical Knowledge and Skills Essential Questions Sample Activities/Lesson Starters • General Education Identify specific strategies for decoding words in texts Can you make all the sounds in that word in order? • Know which letters and sounds are related · ESL • Apply the specific strategies for decoding and • Are there any familiar • Be familiar with syllabication patterns Special Education spelling multisyllabic words parts in that word that you can use to help you?
+Use roots, affixes and base words to read unfamiliar multisyllabic words in context Do you know any other words like that?
+Which? • Combine phonics and word analysis skills to • Read that (multisyllabic) decode unfamiliar multisyllabic words out of context word in chunks.